Livl-Corporation/livl-weather/README.md

 ### **Conceptual diagram**

 The conceptual diagram contains the following entities :
 - `Forecast` contains the forecast for a given day.
-We decided to only use the most useful attributes to work with such as the wind preassure/direction, the temperature (min/max), and so on.
+We decided to only use the most useful attributes to work with such as the wind pressure/direction, the temperature (min/max), and so on.
 - `Station`
 - `Region` has a one to many relationship with `Station` since a region can have many stations.
-And there is a many to many relationship with itself to represent the fact that a region can have many neighbors.
+There is also a many to many relationship with itself to represent the fact that a region can have many neighbours.
 - `Code4677` contains the description of each different kind of forecast.
 The attribute `code` is the primary key of this table since it is unique.

 <img src="model/conceptual.png" width="300" />